derekzzhou/ascend-asian-dreams/README.md

 Simply open [Lovable](https://lovable.dev/projects/079ca5ed-87e0-4e2d-b062-5902e0caf25f) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?

-Yes, you can!

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.